Activist investor Bramson raises stake in 3i

-Sherborne Investors, the investment vehicle run by the media-shy entrepreneur, now controls just over 47.5 million shares in 3i, acquired at a cost of around 127 million pounds, Sherborne said in a statement on Friday.
+Sherborne Investors, the investment vehicle run by the media-shy entrepreneur, now controls just over 47.5 million shares in 3i, acquired at a cost of around 127 million pounds ($197 million), Sherborne said in a statement on Friday.

 New Yorker Bramson is famous for forcing through management shake-ups at his target companies and raised 207 million pounds in November to buy shares in an unspecified listed company it considered undervalued.